Morcone: Geography

 Morcone is reachable by train from Benevento or Campobasso.
 By car, it is reachable from the SS 87 state road (Sannitica) that connects Naples in Campobasso.
 The nearest airport is Naples.
 The town is perched in the Matese mountains, on the steep slopes of Mount Mucre, overlooking the valley of the Tammaro River.
 The etymology of the name comes from Mount Mucre, which has evolved and later becoming Mucrone and then Morcone.

 History

 Modern Morcone was founded upon an old Samnite settlement, most likely the village of "Mucre".
 Remains of the village still exist today, including a fortified polygonal enclosure (dating from the fifth or sixth century BC) which was later used as foundation for castle walls.

 The town was mentioned for the first time in 776 AD when it was the seat of a Lombard gastald.

 From 1058 to 1122, Morcone served as a diocese of the Catholic church.

 In 1122 appeared the first mention of the castle where Count Giordano of Ariano took refuge after defeat by the Norman.

 Under Roger II of Sicily, Morcone became royal property and was equipped with municipal statutes conferred by Margaret of Durazzo.

 After the abolition of feudalism in 1806, the fiefs of Gaetani, Carafa, D'Aponte and Baglioni became part of the Contando of Molise and, in 1861, the province of Benevento.

+Morcone played a role in the formative years of Roman Catholic Saint Padre Pio.